 Dental injuries, due to their nature, can be emotionally upsetting.
 Fortunately, with appropriate and prompt care, disfigurement can be reduced and often eliminated.
 Scarring, missing teeth, and problems with jaw alignment can all be minimized with the help of modern medicine.
 Oral and maxillofacial surgeons have experience treating dental and facial injuries while preserving aesthetics.

-If you or a loved one face oral or dental injuries due to a motorcycle accident, contact Kass & Moses for a free, no obligation phone call.
+If you or a loved one face oral or dental injuries due to a motorcycle accident, contact an accident attorney at the Law Firm of Kass & Moses for a free, no obligation phone call.
 We take cases nationwide and will come to you to discuss how we can represent you and help you get the compensation you deserve.
 Prompt medical care will restore your image, and we will restore your financial health.